Anorectal fistulas are common among people who have an anorectal abscess, Crohn disease, or tuberculosis.

 The diagnosis is based on an examination and other viewing techniques.

-Treatment nearly always involves surgery, but some less invasive alternatives now exist.
+Treatment may involve surgery, but some less invasive alternatives exist.

 Most fistulas begin in a deep gland in the wall of the anus or rectum.
 Sometimes fistulas occur after drainage of an anorectal abscess Anorectal Abscess An anorectal abscess is a pus-filled cavity caused by bacteria invading a mucus-secreting gland in the anus and rectum.
 Bacteria infect a blocked gland in the anus or rectum and create an abscess... read more , but often the cause cannot be identified.
 Fistulas are more common among people with Crohn disease Crohn Disease Crohn disease is an inflammatory bowel disease where chronic inflammation typically involves the lower part of the small intestine, the large intestine, or both and may affect any part of the... read more or tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe... read more .
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more .
 They also occur in people with diverticulitis Diverticulitis Diverticulitis is inflammation of one or more balloon-like sacs (diverticula).
 Infection may or may not develop.
 Diverticulitis usually affects the large intestine (colon).
 Left lower abdominal... read more , cancer, or an anal or rectal injury.
 A fistula in an infant is usually a birth defect and is more common among boys than girls.

-Fistulas that connect the rectum and vagina (called rectovaginal fistulas) may result from radiation therapy, cancer, Crohn disease, or an injury to a mother during childbirth.
+Fistulas that connect the rectum and vagina (called rectovaginal fistulas) may result from radiation therapy, cancer, Crohn disease, or an injury to the mother during childbirth.

 Symptoms of Anorectal Fistula